 3 Common Mistakes You Won't Want to Make During Medicare Enrollment

-Today, we’re looking at three of the most common Medicare enrollment mistakes we see people make and how to avoid them.
+Let's take a look at three of the most common Medicare enrollment mistakes we see people make and how to avoid them.

 Mistake #1: Not Paying Attention to Enrollment Deadlines

-There are a few key enrollment dates that are essential for Medicare users.
-Missing key deadlines can make it more difficult to enroll in the future or incur premium penalties that can last for the rest of your life.
+Missing key deadlines can make it more difficult to enroll in the future.
+You could also be penalized, and sometimes, those penalties can last for the rest of your life.

-Initial Enrollment Period
+Initial Enrollment Period (IEP)

-The most important date you need to make sure you do not miss is your Initial Enrollment Period (IEP).
 The IEP is the seven-month period surrounding your 65th birthday.
-That’s the month of your birthday, the three months before it and the three months after it.
+That’s the month of your birthday, the three months before it, and the three months after it.

-During your IEP, you can enroll in Medicare Parts A, B, and D for the first time.
 Ignoring your IEP can lead to premium penalty fees that will follow you for your entire Medicare experience.

 Medigap Open Enrollment Period